Regenerative Travel Why Ethical Travel Needs More Guts

-We’ve spent decades selling tourism as an escape.
+We have spent decades selling tourism as an escape.
 Escape from stress, from work, from everyday life.
-But what if the next era of travel isn’t about escape at all?
-What if it’s about reckoning? —with our impact, our values, and how tourism affects the places we visit?
+But what if the next era of travel is not about escape at all?
+What if it is about reckoning: with our impact, our values, and how tourism affects the places we visit?

 Because right now, the global tourism system is dangerously out of balance.